find a good offer banner 2023

 During numerous expeditions, he expanded the borders of the kingdom in all directions and conquered most of Persia.
 Timur beautified Samarkand with riches brought home from distant lands and the income that the caravans brought here.

-In 1405 he died at the age of 69 during an over-ambitious expedition on his way to China and is now buried in Samarkand.
-He was undoubtedly a ruthless gentleman but is today considered the national hero of Uzbekistan.
+In 1405, he died at the age of 69 during an over-ambitious expedition on his way to China and is now buried in Samarkand.
+He was undoubtedly a merciless warlord but is regarded today as Uzbekistan's national hero.

 The tomb of the Emir - a beautiful monument in Uzbekistan